wlWeb/DevMinecraft/README.md

   Then take this repository and replace the files in 'src' and it'll be the same.
 A further exploration of the correct source control method will be done soon.

+  ***UPDATE*** As I further understand this.
+It is recommended that you REPLACE that files in 'src' with the BaseTemplate folder.
+  This is what you actually edit and what you see in your eclipse folder.
+Requests for teamViewer should this go in an odd direction will be gladly accepted.

 Some useful documentation. http://mcforge.readthedocs.io/en/latest/